 You will also have access to Queen Mary’s comprehensive libraries, including the Postgraduate Reading Room, and The British Library can also be accessed as a research resource.
 You will have access to the Fontane Library which is funded by the German government for Anglo-German cultural relations.
 You will also have access to the Germanic Studies Library at Senate House University of London.

 As a postgraduate student in the Department of German, you will benefit from a wide range of services, from help with accommodation to excellent IT support and foreign language teaching as well as an individually designed research-training programme and dedicated careers service.

-The MA in Anglo-German Cultural Relations is currently available for one year full-time study, or two years part-time study.
+This programme is available for one year full-time study, or two years part-time study.

-The programme consists of a core module, plus a choice of two of the four optional modules.
+The programme consists of a core module, plus a choice of two of the four option modules.
 You will also complete a dissertation.